Honda Timing Degree Wheel - 1975 - 1977 Honda GL 1000 with #371 camshafts

 A Randakk Excusive!

-Timing a GL1000 is considered by some to be a bit of a ??black art.?
-It??s actually pretty straightforward once you??ve done it a few times.
-The ignition system on GL1000s is inherently marginal.
-It??s imperative to get the ignition spot on for best performance.
+Timing a GL1000 is considered by some to be a bit of a black art.
+It's actually pretty straightforward once you have done it a few times.
+The ignition system on GL1000's is inherently marginal.
+It's imperative to get the ignition spot on for best performance.

 Now, through the miracle of higher math and close supervision, Randakk's has forced our minions to pack a full 720 degrees into the space normally occupied by a mere 360 degrees.

 Through extensive field testing, We've found that the use of this special timing wheel: